Death Of First Man To Say Shite On The Radio

-Theories abound as to how the colourful, small-time pig breeder gained his nickname but few could deny his fame, especially after he rose to national prominence.
+Theories abound as to how the colourful, small-time pig breeder gained his nickname but few could deny his fame, especially after his broadcasting ‘debut’.

 A popular theory suggests ‘Bunker’ was a reference to his alleged habit of urinating in sand bunkers while playing golf (regarded locally as unlikely), while another proposes it derived from reneging on livestock deals he’d struck on market day – a suggestion generally met with discreet silence.